tonymugen/tonymugen.github.io/ArchLinuxThinkPadX1C4gen.md

 	pacman -S lightdm lightdm-gtk-greeter

-I included the modified config files in the `systemwide_config` directory in this repository.
+I included the modified config files in the `systemwide_config` directory from my [dotfiles](https://github.com/tonymugen/dotfiles).
 Move `lightdm.conf` and `lightdm-gtk-greeter.conf` to `/etc/lightdm`.
 Add any images you want for background to `/usr/share/backgrounds`.

 ### Vim

-Next, I set up my vim environment.
-I move the `.vimrc` and `.vim` from this repository to the home directory.
+I clone my [dotfiles](https://github.com/tonymugen/dotfiles) to the home directory.
+It includes the `.vimrc` and the `.vim` directory.
 For `YouCompleteMe` to work, I need to install `cmake`:

 	pacman -S cmake clang python2 boost